-Jim Doblin has more than 40 years in the broadcast journalism profession, including television and radio reporting, anchoring, producing, editing, and a wide spectrum of Internet services.
+Jim Doblin has more than 40 years in broadcast journalism including television and radio reporting, anchoring, producing, editing, and a wide spectrum of Internet services.
 Based in the Kansas City area, I serve clients worldwide and work with many of the top cameramen, sound techs, editors, and talent in the country.
-Contact me
+Contact me at +1

 ‘Men, it has been well said, think in herds; it will be seen that they go mad in herds, while they only recover their senses slowly, and one by one.”
 Charles McKay, Scottish Journalist (1814-1889) This observation after the recent “storming” of the House Judicial Impeachment Inquiry hearings by a pack of Republican lawmakers who